-As the employment law attorneys at the Spitz Law Firm know, under the Americans with Disabilities Act (ADA), employers must provide reasonable accommodations for the known physical and mental disabilities of their employees, unless doing so would cause the employer an undue hardship.
+As the employment law attorneys at Spitz, The Employee’s Law Firm know, under the Americans with Disabilities Act (ADA), employers must provide reasonable accommodations for the known physical and mental disabilities of their employees, unless doing so would cause the employer an undue hardship.
 Some examples of reasonable accommodations include acquiring or modifying equipment or devices, offering part time hours or a modified schedule, making the workplace readily accessible to and usable by people with disabilities, and adjusting or modifying examinations, training materials or policies.
 In EEOC v.
 Dolgencorp, LLC, d/b/a Dollar General Store, Dollar General got itself in trouble with that last requirement – adjusting or modifying examinations, training materials or policies- when they failed to accommodate and later demoted an employee who sought help reading testing material due to his disability, dyslexia.

 As part of his job, the disabled employee was required to take several computer-based training courses, followed by a written exam.
 However, due to his dyslexia, the employee had difficulty reading the training material.
 The employee then asked for help reading the material, he was told he could not have any assistance, and further, that if he failed to complete the training and take the test, he would be demoted.
 When the employee proved unable to complete the test without assistance, Dollar General demoted him to a lesser paying position with reduced hours.